Child Care Center License (Rule 3)

 - Risk reduction plan.
 The applicant must develop a risk reduction plan that assesses risks to children served by the center and establish procedures to minimize identified risks.

-Parent information; personnel records; children's records; child care program plan; emergency and accident records; staff distribution schedule; separation reports; and health consultant reports.
+Parent information; personnel records; children's records; child care program plan; emergency and accident records; staff distribution schedule; separation reports; health consultant reports, and attendance records.

 Staff person's identifying information; documentation that the staff person meets the job requirements and education and experience; documentation of orientation; documentation of first aid and CPR, as applicable; in-service documentation; and documentation of a completed background study.

 Identifying information; parent's name, address, phone number and emergency contact information; persons authorized to pick up child; medical and emergency care; immunizations; attendance hours; diet; individual child care program plan; and parent conferences documentation.